cellyphane/info-201-repo/README.md

 # info-201-repo
-first time using git and github
+This is my first time using git and github.

+I'm currently making edits using RStudio.